 A strong guarantee will reverse purchase risk and increase your conversion rates.

 Essentially, guarantees take qualified leads and quickly convert them into repeat customers.
 When you guarantee what you sell, you take away the purchase risk from your customer and assume it yourself.
 When the purchase risk is taken away from the customer, they are more likely to agree to make purchases and you will close more sales.

-The best guarantees are big and attention grabbing, but still realistic.
+The best guarantees are big and attention-grabbing but still realistic.
 They're bigger and better than the competition, but still something you can actually stand behind.
-They tell your customer that you have confidence in your product, and that you "must be good at what you do" or you wouldn't guarantee it.
+They tell your customer that you have confidence in your product and you "must be good at what you do" or you wouldn't guarantee it.

 Guarantees and hassle-free return policies are also becoming the norm amongst many retail businesses and even service providers.
-There is a growing consumer expectation for returns policies that default to the opinion or experience of the customer.
-A guarantee or easy return policy can be the difference between choosing one business over its competition.
+There is a growing consumer expectation for return policies that default to the opinion or experience of the customer.
+A guarantee or easy return policy can be the difference between choosing your business over the competition.